-Programme Components:

-a.
-Block Seminar 3

-b.
-Skill Seminars 2

-C. A choice of one of the following courses: - International Strategy - International Entrepreneurship 7.5

-d.
-Management Challenges in International Organisations 7.5
+Programme Components: а. a.
+Block Seminar b.
+Skill Seminars: this requirement includes the following sub-components: Global Citizenship Seminar (formerly Responsible Global Leadership [RGL] seminar) in spring semester (2 skills seminar days; equivalent to 1 EC) Personal Leadership course (4 skills seminar days; equivalent to 2 EC) Two additional miscellaneous skills seminar days of the student's choice (equivalent to 1 EC) 4 c.
+Strategy requirement in the fall semester, to be fulfilled with one of the following courses: 7.5 International Strategy International Entrepreneurship d.
+Global Leadership requirement in the spring semester, to be fulfilled with Management Challenges in International Organisations 7.5 e.
+A compulsory choice of two courses out of four, as follows: If a student is present and taking courses at RSM in the fall semester, a choice of two courses out of three following courses: - International Entrepreneurship 7.5 EC (if a student has opted to take this 15

-e.
-A compulsory choice of two courses out of three, as follows: If a student is present and taking courses at RSM in the fall semester, a choice of two courses out of three following courses: - Global Supply Chain Management 7.5 EC - Financial Management & Control 7.5 EC - Innovation Management 7.5 EC If a student is present and taking courses at RSM in the spring semester, a choice of two courses out of the three following courses: - Using Business Analytics and Machine Learning for New Products - International Corporate Finance 7.5 EC - Corporate Venturing 7.5 EC 15
+course for requirement c above, then the student must select the two courses for this requirement from the remaining three courses below) Global Supply Chain Management 7.5 EC Management Control (formerly Financial Management & Control) 7.5 EC Innovation Management 7.5 EC If a student is present and taking courses at RSM in the spring semester, a choice of two courses out of the four following courses: Using Business Analytics and Machine Learning for New Products International Corporate Finance 7.5 EC

+- Climate Change Strategy Roleplay 7.5 EC

 f.
 International Business Project 15

 g.
-Research Clinic 5
+Research Clinic 3

 h.
 Master Electives 15

 i.
 Master Thesis 20

 - Participation in an international exchange with one of the CEMS partner institutions during either the first or the second semester is a compulsory part of the degree programme; the other two semesters must be completed at the RSM.
-The programme components stated under paragraph 1, sub a., b., c., d,, f. and h. may be attended at a CEMS partner institution. - 3.
+The programme components stated under paragraph 1, sub a., b., c., d., f. and i. may be completed at a CEMS partner institution. - 3.
 The detailing in the most recent version of the International Management (digital) Study Guide of the further descriptions of programme components into compulsory courses and elective courses, including obligatory practical exercises, and the thesis project, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - 4.
 Students may choose the CEMS approved master electives from components of the MSc programmes of the RSM and/or CEMS partner institutions.
 These electives may exceed the total of 15 EC.
 However, it is not allowed to do more courses within a block than scheduled according to the degree programme course schedule.
 Furthermore, once passed, electives cannot be revoked by the student.
 All electives will be listed on the grade transcript.